tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   * **Answer:** Scoring.

-* Has URL parameters made APIs more challenging or easier to use?
+* Has URL parameters made APIs more challenging, or easier to use?

   * **Answer:** Parameters will help us to customize the API's response.

-  * **Answer:** Passing parameters using `?` seems to be easier since you explicitly define the parameters like variables to be used by the API.
+  * **Answer:** Passing parameters using `?` seems to be easier, since you explicitly define the parameters like variables to be used by the API.

 Ask if there are any remaining questions or comments before continuing.